 - (iv) RECORDS RETENTION North Park Planning Committee records must be retained for public review for five years.
 Community planning group records are meeting agendas and any other writings that are distributed to at least a majority of the group members in connection with a matter subject to consideration at an open meeting of the group.
 Community planning group records do not include writings that are required to be submitted to the City in accordance with Council Policy 600-24 to substantiate and document the North Park Planning Committee operation and compliance.
 The North Park Planning Committee also receives materials that do not qualify as records.
 The Administrative Guidelines discuss categories of material that are City records, community planning group records, and non-records. - Section 3.
 It shall be the duty of the North Park Planning Committee and its members to periodically seek community-wide understanding of and participation in the planning and implementation process as specified in Article II, Section 1.
 The planning group shall give due consideration to all responsible community attitudes insofar as these are deemed to be in the best long range interest of the community at large. - Section 4.
-It shall be the duty of the North Park Planning Committee to maintain a current, up-todate roster of the names, terms, and category/qualifications of planning group members in its possession, and to forward the current roster, as well as any updates, to the City.
-The North Park Planning Committees must also submit to the City an annual report of accomplishments for the past 12 months and anticipated objectives for the coming year related to Article II, Section 1 above.
+It shall be the duty of the North Park Planning Committee to maintain a current, up-to-date roster of the names, terms, and category/qualifications of planning group members in its possession, and to forward the current roster, as well as any updates, to the City by May 1 of each year.
+The North Park Planning Committees-must also submit to the City an annual report.
+Annual Reports shall be submitted to the City within 14 days of the approval of the March minutes and include a summary list of accomplishments, and major actions on large projects and policy matters covering a calendar year from April through the following month of March.
 Rosters and annual reports constitute disclosable records under the Brown Act. - Section 5.
 The North Park Planning Committee will use financial contributions from the citizens of the community for the purposes of furthering the efforts of the planning group to promote understanding and participation in the planning process.
 However, no membership dues shall be required and no fee may be charged as a condition of attendance at any planning group meeting.
 All contributions must be voluntarily made, and no official planning group correspondence may be withheld based on any individual's desire to not make a voluntary contribution.

-- Section 6.
+Section 6.
 Each elected North Park Planning Committee member is required to attend an orientation training session administered by the City as part of planning group and individual member indemnification pursuant to Ordinance No. O-19883 NS (Ordinance Providing for Legal Representation to and Indemnification of Community Planning Committees Against Claims for Damages), and any future amendments thereto.
-If it is not possible for a new member to attend the training session as required, or if a new member is seated through a special election or in a month other than March, then the member shall successfully complete the online orientation training. - As required by O-19883 NS, newly seated planning group members must complete a basic orientation training session within 60 days of being elected or appointed to a planning group or the member will be ineligible to serve.
-The basic orientation training session will be scheduled within 60 days of the last day of March each year to meet this ordinance requirement.
+If it is not possible for a new member to attend the training session as required, or if a new member is seated through a special election or in a month other than March, then the member shall successfully complete the online orientation training.

+As required by O-19883 NS, newly seated planning group members must complete a basic orientation training session within 60 days of being elected or appointed to a planning group or the member will be ineligible to serve.